antor44/livestream_video/README.md

     *   **Intel CPU/GPU:** via [OpenVINO](https://github.com/ggerganov/whisper.cpp#openvino-support).
     *   **Apple Silicon (M1/M2/M3/M4):** via [Core ML](https://github.com/ggerganov/whisper.cpp#core-ml-support) to use the Apple Neural Engine (ANE), offering speed-ups of over 3x.
     *   **Ascend NPU:** via [CANN](https://github.com/ggerganov/whisper.cpp#ascend-npu-support).
-    *   **Moore Threads GPU:** via[MUSA SDK](https://github.com/ggerganov/whisper.cpp#moore-threads-gpu-support).
+    *   **Moore Threads GPU:** via [MUSA SDK](https://github.com/ggerganov/whisper.cpp#moore-threads-gpu-support).
 *   **CPU Acceleration:** For CPU-only systems, you can still get a boost by compiling with [OpenBLAS](https://github.com/ggerganov/whisper.cpp#blas-cpu-support-via-openblas) or [POWER VSX](https://github.com/ggerganov/whisper.cpp#power-vsx-intrinsics).
 *   **Quantized Models:** You can try using the quantized models option, which can improve execution speed on certain processors with minimal loss in accuracy.
 *   **Fine-Tuning:** If you have AI programming experience, you can fine-tune a default model by retraining it with a dataset of voices and transcriptions in a specific language.
 This can also improve recognition of specific accents, slang, or dialects.
-You can find instructions for converting models to the required `ggml` format on the[whisper.cpp repository](https://github.com/ggerganov/whisper.cpp/blob/master/models/README.md).
+You can find instructions for converting models to the required `ggml` format on the [whisper.cpp repository](https://github.com/ggerganov/whisper.cpp/blob/master/models/README.md).

 Keep in mind that compiling `whisper.cpp` with certain hardware accelerations—such as CUDA on any NVIDIA RTX graphics card—can result in a significant performance boost, compared to the default or CPU-optimized builds of whisper.cpp, including those running on powerful modern CPUs.